zeucxb/laziness/README.md

 # laziness
-A code generator to code reuse
+A polyglot code generator to code reuse.